disablecamera/disablecamera.github.io/index.md

 granted and uninstalling the app.
 If you want to "freeze" the app to permanently disable the camera, then continue with these instructions.

+Note that after following the full instructions, the app will also apply two device policies that stop you from creating new users on the device or performing a factory reset from the settings menu.
+Both of these policies are needed to ensure that the cameras cannot be re-enabled.

 # 2. Enable USB debugging on your Android device

 This configures your Android device to allow you to send commands to it.